awsdocs/amazon-sagemaker-developer-guide/doc_source/security-iam-awsmanpol-sc.md

 + `codecommit` – Allows the role assumed by AWS Service Catalog and passed to CloudFormation to create, update and delete CodeCommit repositories\.
 + `codepipeline` – Allows the role assumed by AWS Service Catalog and passed to CloudFormation to create, update and delete CodePipelines\.
 + `codestar-connections` – Allows the role to pass AWS CodeStar connections\.
-+ `cognito-idp` – Allows the role to create, update and delete groups and user pools\.
++ `cognito-idp` – Allows the role to create, update, and delete groups and user pools, and tag resources\.
 + `ecr` – Allows the role assumed by AWS Service Catalog and passed to CloudFormation to create and delete Amazon ECR repositories\.
 + `events` – Allows the role assumed by AWS Service Catalog and passed to CloudFormation to create and delete EventBridge rules\.
 Used for tying together the various components of the CICD pipeline\.
 + `firehose` – Allows the role to interact with Kinesis Data Firehose streams\.